bazel-xcode/PodToBUILD/README.md

 )
 ```

-Upon running `bin/update_pods.py`, the local files are sym-linked into the pod
+Upon updating pods, the local files are sym-linked into the pod directory.
-directory.

 This can aid in local development of Pod dependencies, and was originally
 designed for such a use case.